Corbin Carroll Player Props: Diamondbacks vs. Marlins

-The Arizona Diamondbacks and Corbin Carroll, who went 2-for-4 last time in action, take on Braxton Garrett and the Miami Marlins at LoanDepot park, Saturday at 4:10 PM ET.
+After going 1-for-4 with a double in his last game, Corbin Carroll and the Arizona Diamondbacks face the Miami Marlins (who will start Sandy Alcantara) at 1:40 PM ET on Sunday.

-In his last appearance, he racked up two hits (going 2-for-4) against the Marlins.
+In his last game he had a one-hit showing (1-for-4) against the Marlins.

 Corbin Carroll Game Info & Props vs. the Marlins